Best Recipe Apps in 2026

 Ready to save recipes the smart way?

-Pluck is available now on Android.
+Pluck is available on iOS and Android.
 Try the AI-powered recipe app for social media.

 Free tier included.
 No credit card required.
 Or try our free web recipe extractor - no download needed.